-PMI administers many of the certifications in our field, including this one, the Certified Associate in Project Management (CAPM).
+PMI administers many of the certifications in our field, including the Certified Associate in Project Management (CAPM).
 This is the first step in your certification journey.
 It doesn’t require much more than a high-school diploma or equivalent and at least 1,500 hours of project management experience or 23 hours of project management education.
-But it gives you the basics and is a way to differentiate yourself from others trying to break into the business.
+It gives you the basics and is a way to differentiate yourself from others trying to break into the business.

 Price: PMI members, $225, nonmembers, $300